 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated May 21, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 21, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Two-thirds of credit cardholders are confident they’ll be able to pay their statement balance in full this month, according to a new report from CompareCards.com, and that optimism shows no signs of waning.